-As evidenced in this Wildfire Mitigation Plan, AEC has a company-wide focus on addressing and minimizing wildfire related risks to the health, safety, and welfare of our membership.
-AEC is committed to fire prevention, safety, mitigation, control, and recovery and has taken a leadership role in addressing the threat of fire ignited with utility assets and facilities within our service territory.
-To enhance the capabilities of our membership and local communities defense against a wildfire event, AEC will share our personnel, resources, and information to effectively communicate all relative material.
+As evidenced in this wildfire mitigation plan, AEC has a company-wide focus on addressing and minimizing wildfire-related risks to the health, safety, and welfare of its membership.
+AEC is committed to fire prevention, safety, mitigation, control, and recovery and has taken a leadership role in addressing the threat of fire ignited with utility assets and facilities within AEC's service territory.
+To enhance the capabilities of its membership and local communities' defense against a wildfire event, AEC will share personnel, resources, and information to effectively communicate all relative material.

-AEC's Wildfire Mitigation Plan reflects a broad range of activities performed throughout the company.
-The Wildfire Mitigation Plan is subject to the direct supervision of the General Manager and delegated to senior management.
-All Cooperative employees are responsible for contributing to and performing the activities described in the Wildfire Mitigation Plan.
+AEC's Plan reflects a broad range of activities performed throughout the company.
+The WMP is subject to the direct supervision of the General Manager and delegated to senior management.
+All Cooperative employees are responsible for contributing to and performing the activities described in the wildfire mitigation plan.

-AEC's Wildfire Mitigation Plan begins with system design, construction, operation, maintenance, inspection, and repair activities aimed at significantly reducing the potential for AEC facilities to become the source of ignition for a fire.
-Nevertheless, the presence of our facilities and the range of climate and fuel (vegetation) conditions faced in the AEC service territory present some risk that our facilities, no matter how diligent or conservative our practices, might become the original or contributing source of ignition for a fire.
+AEC's WMP begins with system design, construction, operation, maintenance, inspection, and repair activities aimed at significantly reducing the potential for AEC facilities to become a fire ignition source.
+Nevertheless, the presence of AEC facilities and the range of climate and fuel (vegetation) conditions faced in the AEC service territory present some risk that Cooperative facilities, no matter how diligent or conservative its practices, might become the original or contributing source of ignition for a fire.

-To address this risk, AEC has implemented extensive operational programs designed to monitor the system closely whenever the threat of fire is elevated so that, in the event of an ignition, the threats to public safety from a fire are quickly abated or mitigated as fully and quickly as possible.
-Such programs include gathering and analyzing data from AEC's extensive real-time weather monitoring system, National Oceanic and Atmospheric Administration (NOAA), data received from Southern California Gas and Electric (SDG&E), Southern California Edison (SCE) and the use of the USDA Forest Service's National Fire Danger Rating System for monitoring operational practices.
-These combined resources will be used to determine where and when the threat of a wildfire will present itself, which in turn facilitates the immediate organization and implementation of AEC's appropriate response to such threat.
+To address this risk, AEC has implemented extensive operational programs designed to monitor the system closely whenever the threat of fire is elevated so that, in the event of ignition, the threats to public safety from a fire are quickly abated or mitigated as fully and quickly as possible.
+Such programs include gathering and analyzing data from AEC's extensive real-time weather monitoring system; National Oceanic and Atmospheric Administration (NOAA); data received from Southern California Gas and Electric (SDG&E) and Southern California Edison (SCE); and the use of the USDA Forest Service's National Fire Danger Rating System for monitoring operational practices.
+These combined resources will be used to determine where and when the threat of a wildfire will present itself, which in turn facilitates the immediate organization and implementation of AEC's appropriate response to such threats.

 AEC monitors and responds to all known fires within the Cooperative's service territory and pays particular attention to wildland fires.
-These fires burn vegetation, are capable of quickly spreading and have the potential to threaten AEC facilities and assets.
+These fires burn vegetation, are capable of quickly spreading, and have the potential to threaten AEC facilities and assets.

-In the event fire conditions threaten public safety, AEC facilities or assets, AEC will mobilize an appropriate range of resources as provided in the AEC Emergency Response Plan (ERP).
+In the event fire conditions threaten public safety or AEC facilities or assets, AEC will mobilize an appropriate range of resources as provided in the AEC Emergency Response Plan (ERP).

-The AEC Wildfire Mitigation Plan is a "living document", subject to modification as regulations are updated, advances in technology occur, and our operational circumstances change.
-Additionally, AEC will coordinate with the County of Riverside Supervisor's Office, all local elected representative's offices at the State and Federal level, Riverside County Emergency Management Department, CalOES, tribal entities, CAL Fire, SCE, SDG&E, and our membership, and will review our Wildfire Mitigation Plan to ensure continuous improvement and maximum effectiveness.
-Furthermore, as part of our Community Outreach Program, AEC has coordinated with the County of Riverside's Emergency Management Department to provide our membership with a variety of resources and information for disaster preparedness and self-reliance.
-Last, AEC recognizes the important aspects of communicating fire prevention, mitigation and recovery activities with our members and is committed to utilizing every form of communication method available as outlined (but not limited too) the AEC Wildfire Mitigation Plan.
+The AEC Wildfire Mitigation Plan is a "living document," subject to modification as regulations are updated, advances in technology occur, and operational circumstances change.

+Additionally, AEC will coordinate with the County of Riverside Supervisor's Office; all local elected representative's offices at the State and Federal levels; Riverside County Emergency Management Department (EMD); the Governor's Office of Emergency Services (Cal OES); Tribal entities; CAL Fire; SCE; SDG&E; and AEC membership; and will review its wildfire mitigation plan to ensure continuous improvement and maximum effectiveness.
+Furthermore, as part of the Cooperative's Community Outreach Program, AEC has coordinated with the County of Riverside's Emergency Management Department to provide its membership with a variety of resources and information for disaster preparedness and self-reliance.
+Last, AEC recognizes the important aspects of communicating fire prevention, mitigation, and recovery activities with its members and is Page 10 of 44 committed to utilizing every form of communication method available as outlined (but not limited to) in the AEC Wildfire Mitigation Plan.